ToastYwasTaken/UmgebungsSimulation/Assets/README.txt

 All Assets imported from Unity are in UsedAssets Additional created assets in OwnAssets (shader graph for water...).
 The simulated "highlights" show POI where i placed simulation highlights, like animated water.
 I recreated effects like water-shader, watersplash-effect, fire-effect.
-The ones i did not create myself are in "Used Assets".
+The ones i did not create myself but were used in scene are in "Used Assets".
 When starting the game you can fly to a desired destination and look at everything in realtime.
+NOTE: APOCALYPTIC WORLDPACK & GRASS FLOWER PACKS HAS TO BE IMPORTED

 Scene-Highlights: